RaisulislamRimon/milestone5-module24-js-tour-of-dom/README.md

 - - getElementById gives us element
 - - getElementByClass gives us array of elements
 - - getElementByClass gives us empty array of elements when there is no such class
-- 24-4 Traversing dom - getElementByQuerySelector, querySelectorAll
+- 24-4 Traversing dom - getElementBy QuerySelector, querySelectorAll
+-